GenesisFan64/Marsiano-MARS/README.md

 - MOST Emulators doesn't SOFT reset like in hardware (only Picodrive does, and not even close): 68k resets like usual BUT the SH2 side it doesn't restart: it triggers the VRES interrupt and keep going on return. commonly the code it's just a jump to go back to the "HotStart" code.
 ALL values will remain unmodified including comm's (unless 68k clears them first)
 - The actual purpose of Cache isn't emulated at all. so emulators just treat everything as "Cache-thru"
 - The 4-byte LONG alignment limitation is ignored.
-- Fusion 3.64: vdpfill might get stuck in a infinite loop.
+- Fusion 3.64: vdpfill might randomly get stuck waiting for the framebuffer-busy bit.

 -- 68000 --
 - RV bit: This bit sets the ROM map temporally to it's original location on the Genesis side as a workaround for the DMA's ROM-to-VDP transfers. (from $88xxxx/$9xxxxx to $0xxxxx, all 4MB view area) If you do any DMA-transfer without setting this bit it will read trash data.
 Your Genesis DMA-to-VDP transfer routines MUST be located on RAM (recommended method) OR if you need to use the ROM area: just put the RV writes (on and off) AND the and last VDP write on the RAM area.
 (Note: Transferring RAM data to VDP doesn't require the RV bit) For the SH2 side: If RV is set, any read from the ROM area will return trash data.